cupid-ide/cupid/nuopcdocs/approach.rst

 Once the basic cap described above can be executed using the Component Explorer, you should modify the cap to implement the required initialization sequence as described in the :ref:`Generic NUOPC Model <initseq>` documentation.
-This include advertising fields with standard names and realizing fields by creating ``ESMF_Field`` objects to wrap your model variables.
+This includes advertising fields with standard names and realizing fields by creating ``ESMF_Field`` objects to wrap your model variables.
 As part of this process, you will need to describe your model's grid structure using the ESMF geometric classes, e.g., ``ESMF_Grid`` and ``ESMF_Mesh``.

-After splitting up the phases, rebuild your model and execute again using the Component Explorer with the Compliance Checker turned on.
+After splitting up the phases, rebuild your model and execute it again using the Component Explorer with the Compliance Checker turned on.
 Ideally, you should see no compliance WARNINGS in the generated log files.
 At this point you are ready to integrate your NUOPC Model cap into a coupled system with